NordVPN vs ExpressVPN comparison in 2025

 ExpressVPN | Undisclosed | 105 | ✅ Yes | ✅ Yes (stealth servers) |

 A large server number ensures fast and stable connections, but wide location coverage is necessary to bypass geo-restrictions.
-For instance, both ExpressVPN and NordVPN offer virtual servers in India, helping to unblock local content.
+For instance, ExpressVPN and NordVPN offer virtual servers in India that help unblock local content.

 Overall, both ExpressVPN and NordVPN provide many servers in globally varied locations.
-However, NordVPN has an edge over ExpressVPN because it offers a wider country coverage.
+However, NordVPN has an edge over ExpressVPN because it offers broader country coverage.

 Both NordVPN and ExpressVPN offer a feature called Stealth VPN, which serves as an excellent solution for maintaining a connection even when faced with network restrictions or Deep Packet Inspection (DPI) measures, particularly in countries where internet access is heavily censored, like China.